Saurabhkumar12-byte/Futuristic_Labs_RecipeChatbot/README.md

 ![Logo](https://static.wixstatic.com/media/c19454_13483078c1a04cd5aa4e9e7e619c41aa~mv2.png/v1/fill/w_336,h_61,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/Horizontal%20logo.png)

-Welcome to the Recipe Chatbot project!
+Welcome to the Futuristic Labs Recipe Chatbot project!
 This application allows users to search for delicious recipes using both text input and voice commands.
 Whether you are looking for a quick meal or a gourmet dish, our chatbot is here to help you find the perfect recipe.

 ## Screenshots
 Take a look at our app in action: